 It is highly important that your reviews are legitimate and credible because consumers look at most sparkling 5-star reviews with a glimmer of suspicion.
 Amazon has also banned the practice of providing discounts or free products in exchange for reviews since incentivized reviews tended to leave higher reviews than non-incentivized reviews.
 Prior to this ban, Amazon sellers were able to encourage reviews at scale and consistently blow their non-review-incentivizing competition out of the water.

-This recent ban made things a little more fair, but the necessity for generating reviews is more important now than ever.
+This recent ban made things a little more fair, but the necessity for generating eCommerce reviews is more important now than ever, especially when it comes to driving traffic to Amazon Product Listings.
 Amazon sellers need to strive to get reviews to help bolster their product credibility and images in the eyes of new shoppers.

 Make Use of Promotions to Earn Reviews